pcouy/pcouy.github.io/_posts/2024-08-30-proxying-a-map-tile-server-for-increased-privacy.md

 ---
 layout: post
-title:  "Increase privacy by using nginx as caching proxy in front of a map tile proxy server"
+title:  "Increase privacy by using nginx as a caching proxy in front of a map tile proxy server"
 tags: linux nginx tutorial privacy selfhosting
 categories:
   - Server admin